Año Nuevo State Park

 Año Nuevo State Park, in San Mateo County, preserves and protects the scenic, biological, ecological, and cultural values of the central California coastline, including Año Nuevo Island and properties on the western slope of the coast range inland from Año Nuevo Point.
 The park protects and interprets the pinniped rookeries, a prime resource, and significant wildlife habitats on Año Nuevo Island and the mainland.
 It also contains sensitive native dunes and coastal terrace prairie habitats, and a diversity of inland plant communities, including old growth forest, freshwater marsh, red alder riparian forest and knobcone pine forest.
 Its four perennial streams support steelhead trout and coho salmon, and its wetlands are habitat to the rare San Francisco garter snake and red-legged frog.
 Cultural resources include the remnants of Native California Indian Ohlone occupation of the area and a number of structures from the nineteenth century Cascade Ranch and historic Steele Ranch.
 In conjunction with adjacent and nearby public lands, the unit protects important regional ecological corridors and linkages.

-Fifty-five miles south of San Francisco and the Golden Gate, a low, rocky, windswept point juts out into the Pacific Ocean.
-The Spanish maritime explorer Sebastian Vizcaino sailed by the point on January 3, 1603.
-His diarist and chaplain of the expedition, Father Antonio de la Ascension, named it Punta de Año Nuevo (New Year’s Point) for the day on which they sighted it in 1603.
+Fifty-five miles south of San Francisco and the Golden Gate Bridge, a low, rock, windswept point juts out into the Pacific Ocean.
+The Spanish maritime explorer Sebastian Vizcaino sailed by this point on Jan.
+3, 1603.
+His diarist and chaplain of the expedition, Father Antonio de la Ascension, named it Punta de Año Nuevo (New Year’s Point) for the day on which they sighted it.

 During the breeding season, December through March, daily access to the park is available via guided walks only.
 Most of the adult seals are gone by early March, leaving behind the weaned pups who remain through April.
 The elephant seals return to Año Nuevo’s beaches during the spring and summer months to molt and can be observed during this time through a permit system.